ugyenn-tsheringg/Precision-Spam-Detection-Using-Multinomial-Naive-Bayes/README.md

 - Saved the Multinomial Naive Bayes model as model.pkl using pickle.

 **Outcome**: Model and vectorizer are ready for integration into a web application.

-## 8. Website and Deployment (Planned)
-Objective: Create a user-friendly interface for spam detection using Streamlit and deploy it.
-Planned Actions:
-Develop a web application using a framework like Flask or Django.
-Integrate the saved vectorizer.pkl and model.pkl for real-time predictions.
-Deploy the application on Heroku.

-**Status**: Not implemented in the provided code but outlined as future steps.

 ## Code Description
 The implementation is contained in a Jupyter Notebook (Spam-detection.ipynb).
 Key components include: